TaitoUnited/wordpress-template/README.md

 > If you run into authorization errors, authenticate with the `taito --auth:ENV` command.

 > It's common that idle applications are run down to save resources on non-production environments.
 If your application seems to be down, you can start it by running `taito start:ENV`, or by pushing some changes to git.

+### Without taito-cli

+You can run this project without taito-cli, but it is not recommended as you'll lose many of the additional features that taito-cli provides.

+Local development:

+    npm install          # Install some libraries
+    docker-compose up    # Start wordpress and database npm run              # Show all scripts that you can run with npm

 ## Deployment